 Note: The micro SD card is not included with the purchase of the camera.
 You need to purchase one yourself.

 A security camera that works with a standalone micro SD card is primarily designed to store motion-activated recordings or short video clips of movements with local storage, which offers a cost-effective alternative to the subscription-based cloud storage.
 However, users may run into issues like the camera is unable to overwrite recordings, the SD card becomes full and stops recording or the SD card cannot be formatted by the camera App, etc. These kinds of problems might be caused by the fake SD card.

 Micro SD Card and fake SD Card

 An SD Card is a small electronic storage medium used by a plethora of storage devices including smartphones, games devices, camcorders, and cameras.
 Most of the smartphones and security cameras are using the micro SD card.

-The TP-Link camera supports a micro SD card with up to 128GB capacity, which should be formatted in FAT32.
+The TP-Link camera supports a micro SD card with up to 128GB capacity.
 If the remaining space of an SD card is less than 500MB or 5% of the total capacity before the first insertion of the camera, it would be impossible to record.
 There are different speed specifications for micro SD cards and it is recommended to use a card with Class 10 or UHS 1 speed rating, which requires a minimum writing speed of 10MB/s.

 Note: For Tapo cameras, it is required to format the SD card on the APP for local recording.